TechWarriorXOfficial/To-Do-List-App/README.md

 # To Do List App

-A simple and intuitive To-Do List application built using the Qt framework with C++.
+A simple and intuitive To Do List application built using the Qt framework with C++.
 This application allows users to manage their daily tasks efficiently by adding, editing, and deleting items.

 ## Features